 SELECT CONVERT (varchar, 15.6);

-Here, the floating expression was converted to character datatype.
+Here, the floating expression was converted to a character data type.

 SELECT CONVERT (float, ‘15.6’);